On the metric mean dimensions of saturated sets: The applications of main results

-In this section, we apply the main results to multifractal analysis of level sets and mean Li-Yorke chaos in infinite entropy systems.
-The main results in this section are presented in Theorems \ref{thm 4.1} and \ref{thm 4.2}.
+In this section, we apply the main results to study the metric mean dimension of level sets, mean Li-Yorke chaos in infinite entropy systems and the metric mean dimension of the set of generic points of full shifts over compact metric spaces.